Zig’s Lovely Syntax

 So, this is it.
 Just a bunch of silly syntactical decisions, which add up to a language which is positively enjoyable to read.
 As for big lessons, obviously, the less features your language has, the less syntax you’ll need.
 And less syntax is generally good, because varied syntactic constructs tend to step on each other toes.
 Languages are not combinations of orthogonal aspects.
 Features tug and pull the language in different directions and their combinations might turn to be miraculous features in their own right, or might drag the language down.

-Even with a small feature-set fixed, there’s still a lot of work to pick a good concrete syntax: unambiguous to parse, useful to grep, easy to read and not to painful to write.
+Even with a small feature-set fixed, there’s still a lot of work to pick a good concrete syntax: unambiguous to parse, useful to grep, easy to read and not too painful to write.
 A smart thing is of course to steal and borrow solutions from other languages, not because of familiarity, but because the ruthless natural selection tends to weed out poor ideas.
 But there’s a lot of inertia in languages, so there’s no need to fear innovation.
 If an odd-looking syntax is actually good, people will take to it.

 Is there anything about Zig’s syntax I don’t like?
 I thought no, when starting this post.
 But in the process of writing it I did discover one form that annoys me.
 It is the while with the increment loop: